Rapid Recap: Secondary standouts in Manhattan

 The coaches have made no secret that they love their culture, their locker room and the players more than any other time that they've been in Manhattan.
 Kansas State has their best roster on the field and probably their best one off of it since Klieman was hired.

-Apparently some of the players are in the Vanier Family Football Complex so much right now that the adults are wondering if they even have a home on campus or in town because they are always in the building and preparing their bodies and minds.
+Apparently some of the players are in the Vanier Family Football Complex so much right now that the staff is wondering if they even have a home somewhere in town.
+They are in there for hours on end preparing their minds and bodies.

 One of those is Jordan Wright.
 Malone is not sure that they have a harder worker on the team.